M66B/FairEmail/PRIVACY.md

 Error reporting via Bugsnag **is opt-in**, see [here](https://github.com/M66B/FairEmail/blob/master/FAQ.md#user-content-faq104) for more information.

-FairEmail **will not** transfer data to other apps and services and therefore adheres to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
+FairEmail **adheres** to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
 Google API Services are used only to authenticate Gmail accounts through OAuth.

 FairEmail **can use** these services if they are explicitly enabled (off by default) or are explicitly used by you: